 What are the side effects of CBD and THC?

 The primary concern with CBD oil is that it may interact with several medications.
 This includes some anti-epileptic drugs.
 There is also a report from the American Academy of Pediatrics (AAP) that cautions pregnant women and nursing mothers to avoid marijuana use.
-This is due to possible adverse developmental effects to their baby.
+This is due to possible adverse developmental effects on their baby.

 Some studies have indicated that using CBD oil may trigger some side effects.
 These include: